Homemade Mango Marshmallows

 - 1 teaspoon almond extract

 - Line an 8-in. square pan with foil, letting ends extend over sides by 1 in.; grease foil with cooking spray.
 In a heatproof bowl of a stand mixer, sprinkle gelatin over 1/2 cup nectar.

 - In a large heavy saucepan, combine sugar, corn syrup and remaining nectar.
 Bring to a boil, stirring occasionally.
 Cook, without stirring, over medium heat until a candy thermometer reads 240° (soft-ball stage).

 - Remove from heat; slowly drizzle into gelatin, beating on high speed.
 Continue beating until very stiff and doubled in volume, about 10 minutes.
 Immediately beat in extract.
 Spread into prepared pan.
 Cover and let cool at room temperature 6 hours or overnight.

 - Place coconut in a food processor; process until finely chopped.
 Using foil, lift candy out of pan.
-Using a lightly buttered kitchen scissors, cut into 1-in. pieces.
+Using lightly buttered kitchen scissors, cut into 1-in. pieces.
 Roll in coconut.
-Store in an airtight container in a cool dry place.
-Yield: 1-1/2 pounds.
+Store in an airtight container in a cool, dry place.